aws/aws-kms-xksproxy-api-spec/xks_proxy_api_spec.md

 ## Authentication

 Communication between the XKS Proxy Management Fleet and XKS Proxy MUST be protected by HTTPS.
 Standard TLS server-side authentication MUST be used to authenticate the XKS Proxy to the XKS Proxy Management Fleet, i.e. the DNS domain name of the XKS Proxy endpoint must match the hostname specified in its server certificate.
+The proxy's certificate MUST be issued by one of [these public certificate authorities](TrustedCertificateAuthorities) for AWS KMS to successfully authenticate the proxy.

 Customers use the KMS `CreateCustomKeyStore` API to create a custom key store of type `EXTERNAL_KEY_STORE`.
 As part of this API call, customers specify the XKS Proxy API endpoint and credentials.
 The credentials include an access key id and a secret access key which are used by AWS KMS to [sign](https://docs.aws.amazon.com/general/latest/gr/sigv4-calculate-signature.html) all XKS Proxy API requests using [AWS SigV4](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).
 The same credentials are also configured by the customer at the XKS Proxy so the proxy can verify the signature independent of AWS authentication and authorization.
 Anyone who possesses this secret access key can make successful API calls to the XKS Proxy.
 The XKS Proxy administrator must ensure that this secret is not exposed to unauthorized users.
 [Appendix A](#appendix-a-using-sigv4-to-sign-xks-proxy-requests) describes SigV4 usage for signing requests from AWS KMS to the XKS Proxy.